oneapi-src/oneDAL/docs/source/dev_guide/algorithms/kmeans/k-means-clustering.rst

    computation-batch.rst
    computation-distributed.rst

-.. note:: For oneAPI interfaces, only batch computation mode is available.
+.. note:: Distributed mode is not available for oneAPI interfaces and for Python* with DPC++ support.

 Examples
 ********